The Park City Police Department last week responded to at least three cases involving wildlife, including one report that a moose kicked a dog.

 On Sunday, April 13 at 11:41 p.m., the police received a report that a man, described as suspicious, was in a store on the 1700 block of Park Avenue.
 Public police logs did not provide details.

 Police officers Sunday evening and night conducted traffic patrols on streets like S.R.
 224, Kearns Boulevard and Sidewinder Drive.
 The officers pulled over at least 12 drivers over a period of just more than two hours starting at 8:28 p.m.
 Public police logs did not provide details about the offenses and they did not indicate whether the drivers were warned or ticketed.

 The police were called to the 2000 block of Park Avenue at 7:30 p.m., when two women were reported to be acting suspiciously in a lobby.
-They were "dodging police," dispatchers were told.
-The women appeared to be intoxicated and left, the police said.

 A dog reportedly bit a woman somewhere along Main Street at 7:21 p.m.
 The dog owner appeared to be leaving the scene, the police were told.
 The owner, though, was putting the animal in a car and returning to talk to the woman, the police said.